Adaptive estimation of irregular mean and covariance functions: Local regularity estimator

-See, \emph{e.g.}, \cite{blanke2014} for some examples and references on processes satisfying the mild condition in \assrefH{H:equivalent}, which we impose on the $\delta-$th derivative of the trajectories.
-Examples include stationary or stationary increment processes.
-For some common processes with the ordered eigenvalues of the covariance operator such that, for some $\nu >1$, $\lambda_j \sim j^{-\nu}$, $j \geq 1$, one has $\delta+H_\delta= (\nu-1)/2$.
-Details are provided in the Supplementary Material.
-The condition in \assrefH{H:moments} serves to derive the exponential bound for the concentration of the local regularity estimator.
-By definition, when the local regularity $\alpha $ is an integer, $\delta = \alpha -1$ and $H_\delta=1$.
-In Lemma \ref{lem:regularity-1} in the Supplement we describe the embedding structure of the spaces $\mathcal{X}(\cdot, \cdot; \Ostar )$.
-More precisely, we show that whenever $\delta \geq 1$, for any $1\leq d\leq \delta-1$, the process $X$ restricted to $\Ostar$ belongs to $\mathcal{X}(d+1, L_d;\Ostar)$ for some $L_d>0$.
+The condition \ref{H:moments} serves to derive the exponential bound for the concentration of the local regularity estimator. \cite{blanke2014} and \cite{golo2020} provide several examples and references on processes satisfying the mild condition in \ref{H:equivalent}.
+Examples include, but are not limited to stationary or stationary increment processes.
+It is worth noting that for some common processes with the ordered eigenvalues of the covariance operator such that, for some $1 < \nu < 3 $, $\lambda_j \sim j^{-\nu}$, $j \geq 1$, one has $H \equiv (\nu-1)/2$. \cite{golo2020} also considers the case of differentiable trajectories, in which case the local regularity $H_t$ refers to the highest order derivative of the sample path in the neighborhood of $t$.

+Let us now consider a general class of processes satisfying \ref{H:equivalent}, which is also used for our simulation study.
+We start from the multifractional Brownian motion (MfBm) process.
+See, for instance, \cite{balanca2015} and the references therein for the formal definitions and the properties of this large class of Gaussian processes.
+An MfBm, say $(W_t)_{t\geq 0}$, with Hurst index function, say $t\mapsto H_t \in(0,1)$, is a centered Gaussian process with covariance function